 Until recently, online protection for Microsoft’s Office 365 productivity suite was provided by the Microsoft Security & Compliance Center.
 The portal combined security features to manage identities, devices and applications with compliance control areas such as data retention, sensitivity and eDiscovery.

 In 2018, Microsoft announced that this portal would split into separate products, taking effect in April 2019.
-Historically, the primary focus (certainly in terms of high-profile media coverage and attention) had been around the security aspects of the Microsoft 365 Security & Compliance Center.
+Historically, the primary focus (certainly in terms of high-profile media coverage and attention) had been around the security aspects of the Office 365 (O365) Security & Compliance Center.
 With the advent of the EU GDPR, other data protection regulations and a broader recognition of legal and regulatory restrictions, the split out of the combined product set into two separate portals indicates Microsoft’s recognition of the compliance challenges and its increasing importance and relevance.
 This is especially true within heavily regulated industries such as Financial Services.

 Stay current on your favourite topics